Key Takeaways

 Though the creation and fermentation processes may differ between these two products, they share something very important in common.

 Unlike many other fermented foods that rely predominately on yeast and bacteria for fermentation, miso primarily is crafted with the use of the fungus Aspergillus oryzae.
-While doenjang’s fermentation is caused by a wide range of spontaneously occuring bacterium (including: Bacillus, Enterococcus, Lactobacillus, Clostridium, Staphylococcus, Corynebacterium, Oceanobacillus, and Tetragenococcus), its complex microflora also includes Aspergillus oryzae, which in some cases can become predominant.
+While doenjang’s fermentation is caused by a wide range of spontaneously occuring bacterium (including: Bacillus, Enterococcus, Lactobacillus, Clostridium, Staphylococcus, Corynebacterium, Oceanobacillus, and Tetragenococcus), its complex microflora also includes Aspergillus oryzae.
+In some cases, this fungus can become predominant.

 Also known in Japanese as Koji, the A. Oryzae is a mold that grows on grains like rice and barley.
 The enzymatic reactions between the koji and the other ingredients help to generate flavor depth and pigmentation.

-Proteolysis, or the breakdown of the soybean proteins, is what releases the high concentration of glutamic acid, creating the bold umami flavor.
+Proteolysis, or the breakdown of the soybean proteins, is what releases the high concentration of glutamic acid.
+This creates the bold umami flavor.

 Dr. Mato stresses that while many specifically desire the impact of umami, it can also work in concert with or as an enhancer for sweet and salty taste perceptions.

 This is part of what makes koji so valuable and fermented soybean pastes so versatile.
-Proteases from the mold release amino acids, amylase breaks down the starches into sugars to add sweetness, and lipase converts fats into fatty acids, adding richness.
+Proteases from the mold release amino acids.
+Amylase breaks down the starches into sugars to add sweetness.
+Also, lipase converts fats into fatty acids, adding richness.

 It’s no wonder that so many in the culinary and product development landscape are looking for new and innovative ways to pair ingredients like miso with sweet flavors and in dishes like desserts.